joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/28/sports/soccer/neymar-trial-barcelona.html?searchResultPosition=9

 **Intruder Assaults Nancy Pelosi’s Husband in Their San Francisco Home**\
 `Paul Pelosi, 82, was hospitalized after the assault but was expected to recover, a spokesman for Ms. Pelosi said.
-The House speaker was not in San Francisco at the time.`\
+The police said a suspect was in custody.`\
 https://nytimes.com/2022/10/28/us/politics/nancy-pelosi-husband-assaulted.html?searchResultPosition=10